Fabio Medina: Powers and abilities

-Goldballs is a mutant with the superhuman ability to project at high-speed gold-colored non-viable ball-shaped eggs made of a mysterious substance and of variable sizes from anywhere on his body, and which he can use as concussive weapons.
+Goldballs is a mutant with the superhuman ability to project golden, non-viable eggs made of a mysterious substance and of variable sizes from anywhere on his body, and which he can use as concussive weapons.
 Goldballs can create an infinite quantity of these balls, which can bounce, and emit a "poink" noise when they connect with something.
 When he concentrates, he is able project the balls in a straight line and he can also direct them to move to a specific area.
-Goldballs can reabsorb the balls into his own body, and when he is calm he can make them disappear.

 It is later revealed that his abilities, while relatively unimpressive, have the capacity for vast genetic application.
 Medina's eggs, when fertilized and combined with other mutant abilities, form the basis for the mutant resurrection protocols.